generic-github-user/Tree/README.md

 How to determine the color of each node represented.

-#### File Type
+#### Object Type

-By default, nodes are colored by what type of file they are.
+By default, nodes are colored by what type of digital object they are.
 The root node (if it is shown) is one color, folders (sub-directories) are another color, and individual files are a different color.

 ![Color nodes by object type](./3.PNG)